microsoft/playwright-testing-service/docs/onboard-subscription.md

 ## Request access by email

+1. Skip this step if you have already received an email confirming that your subscription has been allow-listed.
-To start the onboarding process, send an email to the product team at [pw-service-preview@microsoft.com](mailto:pw-service-preview@microsoft.com?subject=Microsoft%20Playwright%20Testing%20preview%20access%20request&body=Subscriptionid=<insert%20your%20subscription%20id>).
+1. Otherwise, send an email to the product team at [pw-service-preview@microsoft.com](mailto:pw-service-preview@microsoft.com?subject=Microsoft%20Playwright%20Testing%20preview%20access%20request&body=Subscriptionid=<insert%20your%20subscription%20id>).
 Include your Azure subscription ID and use the subject line: "Microsoft Playwright Testing preview access request".
 Once you have done this, you will receive a confirmation email within 1-2 business days when your subscription is successfully onboarded.

 ## Register Microsoft Playwright Testing resource provider for your subscription